- Home

 Minimalist living can help you become more sustainable

-Embracing a minimalist lifestyle can also be a powerful step towards living more sustainably.
+Embracing a minimalist lifestyle can be a powerful step towards living more sustainably.

-Minimalist thinking encourages us to shop more intentionally, discouraging unnecessary spending and making us more likely to buy higher-quality items, which typically last longer.
+Minimalist thinking encourages us to shop more intentionally, discourages unnecessary spending, and means we’re more likely to buy higher-quality items that typically last longer.
 All of this means we throw fewer things away and avoid contributing to landfills.

 – Anthony Ongaro, creator of Break the Twitch